MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- can use custom domain
 	- now supports AWS Certificate Manager: free SSL/TLS certs
 	  - AWS Certificate Manager: encrypt traffic in transit, not at rest
+- control access to your Amazon API Gateway API with IAM permissions
+	- To create, deploy, and manage an API in API Gateway, you must grant the API developer permissions to perform the required actions supported by the API management component of API Gateway
+	- To call a deployed API or to refresh the API caching, you must grant the API caller permissions to perform required IAM actions supported by the API execution component of API Gateway
 - can enable API **caching** to cache your endpoint's response
 	- can reduce the number of calls made to your endpoint and improve latency of the requests
 	- when enabled, API Gateway caches responses from your endpoint for a specific time-to-live (TTL) period in seconds